nhselect/step1-training/content/user-guide/administrator/02-centre-management/configuring-centre-details/edit-centre-details/index.md

 ### To set up for the first time or edit your Centre details

-2. Select: Edit ​
+2. Select **Edit** ​

 There are 4 things you can edit under **Centre details**:​

 #### Notify email​
 - This email address will be notified if delegates from your centre require approval for their profile registration (i.e. if they have self-registered)
-- You can only add one email address, so we suggest it is a shared mailbox (if you would also like to individually receive them, you can set it on your notification preferences, see p.12–13)​
+- You can only add one email address, so we suggest it is a shared mailbox (if you would also like to individually receive them, you can [set it on your notification preferences](/user-guide/administrator/01-registration/managing-your-account/updating-notification-preferences)

 #### Centre support details​
 - The centre support details will be displayed to Learners on their Learning Portal (image to the right) so they know who to contact for local support. ​